-Seaford accommodation for holidays
+Seaford for holidays and invigorating sea air

 Golfers will enjoy the pay-and-play Seaford Head golf course with fabulous views, well-stocked pro shop and tasty breakfasts and coffees in the newly refurbished clubhouse.

 There is fine fishing from the beach, with mackerel arriving in good numbers in late summer, bass a great target around Seaford Head or plaice, gurnard, dogfish and dabs offering good sport along the shallower beach towards Newhaven.

 St Leonards church offers an imposing attraction in the centre of town and has sat in the heart of the community for over 900 years.
 Whilst on Church Street pop into The Plough for a pint and a sandwich.

 There is free parking along the length of the unspoilt seafront and Seaford train station offers easy links to Lewes, Brighton, London and Gatwick airport.
 Newhaven port is literally at the end of the long beach making it very accessible for European ferries.

 Eastbourne, just a 20 minute drive away, provides more entertainment, with its iconic pier, several theatres, the re-developed Arndale Centre whilst for a truly metropolitan air head for Brighton, with a cosmopolitan collection of restaurants, museums and some serious retail therapy.

 Or head inland further onto the South Downs for the idyllic villages of Alfriston, East Dean, Friston and Willingdon.